Welcome to Costa Rica.

 Each participant is always fitted with a harness and a helmet and trained guides are always on hand to ensure everyone has a safe experience.

-These are some professional organizations to book the experience with Tortuguero Canopy Tour and CostaRica.com.
+These are some professional tour operators and organizations to book the experience with Tortuguero Canopy Tour and CostaRica.com.

 Recharge with a yoga session on the beach